 Money Talks is an xoNecole series where we talk candidly to real women about how they spend money, their relationship with money, and how they spend it.

-On how much she saves and if it’s in a high-yield savings account:
+On how much she makes per year and her savings habits:

 On her definitions of wealth and success: